Swydo/ddp-apollo/README.md

 import { DDPNetworkInterface } from 'meteor/swydo:ddp-apollo';

 export const client = new ApolloClient ({
-  networkInterface: new DDPNetworkInterface({ connection: Meteor.connection })
+  networkInterface: new DDPNetworkInterface()
 });
 ```

 ### Options
 - `connection`: The DDP connection to use.
-No default.
+Default `Meteor.connection`.
 - `method`: The name of the method.
 Default `/graphql`.
 - `noRetry`: Don't send the requests again on reload.
 Default `true`.
 See [method documentation](https://docs.meteor.com/api/methods.html#Meteor-apply).